AdrieanKhisbe/velibe/README.md

 The cli relies on the JcDecaux API.
 You need an api token to be able to use it.
 You can see the official site to get one [there] (https://developer.jcdecaux.com/#/opendata/vls?page=dynamic).
+You'll need to create an [account](https://developer.jcdecaux.com/#/account), and an acces token will be then granted

 This token is to be stored in the `VELIBE_TOKEN` variable environment.